emergency financial help

 Innis Emergency Grants

 Innis College has a modest fund to help students in individual financial stress during a Fall/Winter Session.
-Students can apply anywhere from early September to late March by using a U of T Grant Application.
+Students can apply anywhere from early September to late March by using the U of T Grant Application, which can be found on ACORN.

-The best process is this: you start by making an appointment with the Financial Aid Counselor at Innis College, who may help you revise or even begin the grant application.
-Once the application is done, it is taken before the Bursary Sub-Committee of the College.
+This first step in this process is to complete the online application, then make an appointment with the Financial Aid Counselor at Innis College.
+Students not sure if they should apply are welcome to make an appointment with the Counselor before submitting an application.
+The Financial Aid Counselor will review your application and make any necessary modifications.
+Then it will be taken before the Bursary Sub-Committee of the College.
 This committee, made of students and staff, review the case while your identity is kept hidden, and they assess the case based on the budget and the special circumstances of your case outlined by the Financial Aid Officer.

-The committee takes seriously two things: did a student tap into all the funds they could, whether family or OSAP/governmental; and, are the student’s expenses reasonable.
+The committee takes seriously two things: did a student tap into all the funds they could, whether family or OSAP/governmental funding; and, are the student’s expenses reasonable.

 A student should not feel shy about applying or at least making an appointment, because it sometimes can make a huge difference, not only because you might receive a grant, but the application process may also give ideas on how to save money and control expenses.